 Minor fieldwork assignments must be documented on students' online Educational Agreement and signed off on by the field instructor.
-Students are required to identify three suitable competencies on the online Advanced Educational Agreement that coincide with their chosen method concentration (excluding competencies 1.0, 2.0, and 3.0).
+Students are required to identify three suitable competencies on the online Advanced Educational Agreement that coincide with their chosen method concentration (excluding competency 1).
 Students and field instructors collaborate on the development of assignments that are behaviorally specific and measurable focused specifically on their minor method.

-Hours for an optional minor method must be logged on Tab 4 End of Term on the online Educational Agreement.
+Hours for an optional minor method must be logged on Tab 3 End of Term on the online Educational Agreement.